rlmuraya/ipv6map/docs/setup.md

 9. See the docs for [syncing data](data.md) to get the latest IPv6 data from GeoLite2.

+10. Install npm packages:

+        npm install

-10. Run the development server and navigate to [localhost:8000](http://localhost:8000):
+11. Run the development server and navigate to [localhost:8000](http://localhost:8000):

         python manage.py runserver